blues/app-accelerators/70-trailer-manufacturer-connected-trailer-platform/README.md

 > - **J2497 reefer telemetry:** The firmware parses a simplified POC UART frame and routes the result through the full alert/summary pipeline, but a production data path additionally requires (a) a J2497 application-layer protocol stack (typically licensed), (b) reefer-OEM message mapping under a vendor agreement, and (c) field validation on the target reefer-unit hardware.
 The `reefer_sensor_loss` alert is gated so it does not fire on a build with no J2497 modem connected.
 See [§9](#9-limitations-and-next-steps).
 > - **TPMS tire pressure:** The firmware parses a generic POC packet format and routes pressures through the alert/summary pipeline, but production firmware must replace the parser with the chosen vendor's proprietary decode library.
 See [§9](#9-limitations-and-next-steps).

+## Quickstart — From Unboxing to First Event

+**What you'll have when you're done:** A Notecarrier CX running templated sensor data to Notehub's cloud, with temperature and door-open alerts firing immediately when thresholds trip.
+No J2497 reefer or TPMS data yet — those are integration stubs — but the three fully-implemented paths (cargo temperature, door, GPS) are ready to validate the platform on real hardware.

+**Time estimate:** 30 minutes to flash and commission on the bench; add 15 minutes if you're wiring thermistors for the first time.

+1. **Install firmware dependencies.**
+   - Install the Arduino core for STM32: In the Arduino IDE, go to **Boards Manager**, search `STM32`, and install `STM32 Cores by STMicroelectronics`.
+   - Install the Blues Wireless Notecard library: Search `Blues Wireless Notecard` in the **Library Manager**, select v1.8.5, and install.
+   - Via CLI: `arduino-cli core install STMicroelectronics:stm32` and `arduino-cli lib install "Blues Wireless Notecard@1.8.5"`.

+2. **Get your ProductUID and paste it into the sketch.**
+   - Sign up at [notehub.io](https://notehub.io), create a project, and copy your [ProductUID](https://dev.blues.io/notehub/notehub-walkthrough/#finding-a-productuid).
+   - Open `firmware/connected_trailer_platform/connected_trailer_platform.ino` and paste the ProductUID into the empty `PRODUCT_UID` string at the top.

+3. **Flash the sketch to Notecarrier CX.**
+   - Plug the Notecarrier CX (with Notecard for Skylo seated in the M.2 slot) into your computer via USB.
+   - Select **Board: Nucleo-L433RC-P** in the Arduino IDE (the Notecarrier CX runs the same STM32L433).
+   - Click **Upload** (or via CLI: `arduino-cli compile -b STMicroelectronics:stm32:Nucleo_L433RC_P --upload firmware/connected_trailer_platform/`).

+4. **Apply power and watch Notehub for data.**
+   - Plug a 5 V USB power supply into the Notecarrier's micro-USB port (for bench testing; field units draw power from the 12 V trailer supply via the DC-DC converter).
+   - Open Notehub and navigate to **Devices**.
+The Notecard associates automatically on first powerup.
+   - Within 1–5 minutes (depending on cellular coverage), a `_session.qo` note appears confirming the device's cellular registration.
+   - Every 5 minutes (default `sample_interval_sec`), a `trailer_summary.qo` event lands in your project with temperature and door fields populated.
+Without thermistors wired, the temperature fields show −9999.

+5. **Wire the three sensors (optional for bench demo).**
+   - Two 10 kΩ NTC thermistors with 10 kΩ 1% series resistors on ADC pins A0 and A1 (see [§4 Wiring](#4-wiring-and-assembly) for voltage-divider schematic).
+   - A magnetic door reed switch on GPIO D9 (pull-up enabled in firmware).
+   - GPS and cellular/satellite antennas: already included with the Notecard for Skylo.

+   With sensors wired, `trailer_summary.qo` reports real `air_t1_*` and `air_t2_*` fields and tracks `door_open_min` and `door_event_count`.

+6. **Configure fleet environment variables (optional — defaults work out of the box).**
+   - In Notehub, navigate to **Fleets** and create one (or use the default).
+   - Assign your device to the fleet.
+   - Add **Environment Variables** to tune the thresholds and sync cadences (see [§5 Notehub Setup, step 4](#5-notehub-setup) for the full variable list).
+   - Changes appear on the device at the next inbound sync, no re-flash needed.

 ## 1. Project Overview

 **The problem.** A refrigerated trailer is a one-time sale that lasts a decade or more.
 Once it leaves the factory, the manufacturer's recurring revenue opportunity hinges entirely on what services they can sell over that trailer's lifetime — and the telematics layer is the obvious candidate.
 The trouble is that battle is already being fought on every refrigerated trailer on the road.
 Thermo King and Carrier, the two dominant **reefer** (refrigeration unit) OEMs, ship their own fleet connectivity built around the reefer unit's proprietary data ports.
 Aftermarket platform vendors layer on top of those.
 By the time a trailer reaches a fleet operator's yard, two or three telematics competitors are already reading its temperature and location, and they all have a head start.